 We are looking for local individuals, local businesses, local schools, charities and organisations who might benefit from the resources that we have available.

 Making the countryside a viable place to make a livelihood is important to us.
-If it is in keeping with the aims of the project, we are happy to look at supporting individuals with space, networking, ideas, resources, education, etc. Please contact us if you think we might be able to help.
+If it is in keeping with the aims of the project, we are happy to look at supporting individuals with space, networking, ideas, resources, education, etc. Please contact us if you think that we might be able to help.

 The project has the opportunity to provide a learning and caring environment to support clients from a range of different special needs backgrounds.
 We are keen to create an environment which will offer a rewarding, happy and meaningful way to take part in outdoor activities.